psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 [Sheffield Daily Telegraph](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000250/18780518/069/0011), 1878-05-18, p.
 11

 On Monday, three more bodies belonging to the Eurydice were picked up off the Isle of Wight, and taken two to Haslar and one to Portsmouth.
 They were disfigured beyond all recognition so far as their features were concerned.
 The hands were eaten off, and the skull picked perfectly clean of all flesh by the fishes.
 The two taken to Haslar Hospital were identified their clothing as the bodies of Edward Lockett and Wm.
 Sandy, ordinary 2nd class seamen.
 The third body has not yet been identified, but from the appearance of the clothing is that of an officer's servant or steward.
 The jury were hastily called together last night to view the two bodies at the Haslar Hospital, and the inquiry was adjourned to the date originally fixed when the jury first met.
 Falconer, the Marine who was picked and taken to Ventnor, was buried on Tuesday.
 His remains were followed to the grave by all Coastguard on the station, the local Volunteers, and numbers of inhabitants.
-Tbe weather has been much too boisterous for anything like successful operations in connection with raising the wreck.
+The weather has been much too boisterous for anything like successful operations in connection with raising the wreck.

 On Wednesday another body, that of a marine of the crew of the Eurydice, was picked up.
 The three bodies recovered on Tuesday were buried with military honours next day.
-Numbers of other bodies are reported to have been seen floating off tbe Isle of Wight during the gale of Wednesday.
+Numbers of other bodies are reported to have been seen floating off the Isle of Wight during the gale of Wednesday.

 On Thursday an inquest was held on two other bodies picked from the Eurydice, they being identified by the clothing as A. Phillips, seamen, and Wm.
 Hull, marine.
 Another corpse was brought yesterday afternoon which has not yet been recognised.
 No doubt most the poor fellows clutched at some object their death agonies, and as the hands all the bodies recovered are missing there is every probability that that is the sequel so many being washed from the wreck just now.